 Florida School Bus Specifications may be amended pursuant to the provisions of rule 6A-3.003, F.A.C.

-The School Transportation Management Section, with the concurrence of the Florida Association for Pupil Transportation (FAPT), School Bus Specifications Committee, and consistent with Florida purchasing laws and the bus bid contract, may at its discretion grant variances or exemptions and may from time to time issue clarifications of these specifications, as necessary, to provide safe, efficient and cost-effective equipment to Florida school districts and charter schools and to provide for advances in technology.
+With the concurrence of the Florida Association for Pupil Transportation (FAPT), the School Bus Specifications Committee, and in accordance with Florida purchasing laws and the bus bid contract, the School Transportation Management Section may, at its discretion, grant variances or exemptions and issue clarifications of these specifications, as necessary, to provide safe, efficient and cost-effective equipment to Florida school districts and charter schools and provide for advances in technology.

-Should a clarification or interpretation of these Florida School Bus Specifications be requested, inquiries should be directed to Director, School Transportation Management Section, Florida Department of Education, 325 West Gaines Street, Suite 834, Tallahassee, Florida 32399-0400.
+Questions regarding the Florida School Bus Specifications should be directed to Director, School Transportation Management Section, Florida Department of Education, 325 West Gaines Street, Suite 834, Tallahassee, Florida 32399-0400 or may be sent via email to SCHTRANS@fldoe.org.